NaturalGIS/mapping_ecosystem_services/README.md

     - a column named **type** (text): this must contain the words "**target**" or "**source**" associated with the parcels that are    meant to be used as "target" and "source" in the analysis

     - a column named **value** (numeric): this must contain the numeric value (integer or decimal) associated to the "source" patches

-### For GNU/Linux

-**init_postgis_database_linux.sh**: this script is meant to install and configure all the needed dependencies on a Ubuntu 18.04 (or derivate Linux distribution) machine: PostgreSQL/PostGIS and gdal-bin.
-This scripts also allows to create a database and a database user that can be used for the analysis of the data.
-It is not required to tun this script if the computer being used has already a PostgreSQL/PostGIS installation and given that a database/database user (with write permissions) are already created and available to be used.

-**analyize_data_linux.sh**: this the script used to analyze the data.
-It guides the user to a series of interactive questions (connection parameters to the database, analysis parameters, location of the input datasource, etc.) then it runs the analysis.
-The results are outputted as layers/tables inside the database and also as a Geopackage (GPKG) datasource.

-**analyize_data_batch_linux.sh**: it is a version of "analyize_data_linux.sh" made to batch process a folder with >1 Geopckage (GPKG) dataources in it.

 #### Usage